Synobsys/synobsys.github.io/standards/11-resolve-architecture-dashboard-findings.md

 # Standard resolutions for architecture dashboard findings

+See this article how to [Properly Dispositioning OutSystems Architecture Dashboard Findings](https://medium.com/@jmjames/properly-dispositioning-outsystems-architecture-dashboard-findings-e3b7db1aca34)

 Next follows a list with findings and agreed resolutions

 Finding | Case | Resolution